 Over the years, Charles Hartley has shared glimpses of what was being printed in The Pioneer News in different months and years.
 This page includes what was taken from the January through July issues of 1954.

 Myrtle Jackson advertised for sale a seven-room house with electricity and city water in Shepherdsville; James S. Shepherd wanted to sell a five-room house along with ground for a garden, a cow, and chickens out on Raymond Road; and the Kate Greenwell property on Lee Street was for sale.
 It included a five-room house with electricity and a cistern, garden, and chicken lot.
-If interested, see Myrtle Barrall.
+Myrtle Barrall was who to contact if interested.

 E. P. Nichols out on Beech Grove Road was willing to trade a pair of mares and some farming tools for a good coon hound.

-Looking for a large apartment complete with hot and cold water and furnace heat?
-Apply at the Jones Gift and Variety Store or phone 133.
+If you were looking for a large apartment complete with hot and cold water and furnace heat, you could apply at the Jones Gift and Variety Store or phone 133.